 Choose one of broadcast DRX configuration with QoS profile for theses messages.
 It is FFS how to choose one BC DRX configuration.

 Others

+make use of the default DRX configuration for B-cast, i.e., the DRX configuration used when the associated QoS profile fails to map to a DRX configured for dedicated QoS profile(Supported by OPPO,Mediatek,Huawei,Convida in Question 3-1)